SecurAir/SecurAir/README.md

 WiFi configuration portal.
 To change the default setting to Dutch, change `#define LANGUAGE "en"` to `#define LANGUAGE "nl"`.

-## Usage
+## Assembly instructions

-Once the device is soldered and the software is uploaded, the device should work stand alone.
-Please allow a couple of days to callibrate the sensor and make sure it is in a room with fresh air (so longer times without people).
-The sensor will automatically calibrate to the lowest value being 400.

-The sensor is very sensitive to power fluctuations.
-So please use the same powersupply (e.g. USB charger).
-If you change from one charger to the other (or to a USB port on your computer or Power Bank), it might need some callibration days again.

-Please note that for convenience, we chose a "solder through" PCB.
-This means that the pins are exposed on the back side of the PCB.
-Don't place the PCB on a conducting surface (e.g. metal surface) while in use!
+Please refer to SecurAir-Soldering.pdf for instructions and pictures of the compontents and how to assemble them.

 ### Installation

 Warning: be careful with installing unknown software on your Secura laptop.
-Preferably use your personal computer or a virtual machine to install SecurAir on your module.
+Preferably use your personal computer or a virtual machine to install SecurAir on your module in order to not break any business applications and tooling.

 This repository uses [PlatformIO](https://platformio.org/) for the installation on the TTGO Display.